dlab-berkeley/Python-Fundamentals-Legacy/Glossary.md

 (of a function): the statements that are executed when a function runs.

 #### boolean operators
 logical operators, i.e. `and`, `or`, and `not`, that allow us to build more complex conditional statements from simpler conditional statements.
-See: [contitional statements](#contitional-statement)
+See: [conditional statements](#conditional-statement)

 #### call stack
 A data structure inside a running program that keeps track of active function calls.